anb0037/comp4970_DATA_MINING/README.md

 training_ratio: A float in the (0,1) interval indicating the ratio of training to testing data, defaults to 0.8

 classification_difficulty: A float in the (0,1) interval indicating the chance of a given edge not changing when creating falsified data.
 A higher value would result in graphs that are more similar to the real dataset and thus increase the difficulty of the classification task.
 Defaults to 0.5

-Edit lines 10-16 in driver.py to adjust parameters for kernel calculation